-For fiscal 2015, the Board of Directors (the "Board") proposes that the 11 current members of the Board be re-elected as directors at the Meeting.
-Except where the authority to vote in favour of the directors is withheld, the persons whose names are printed on the form of proxy intend to vote FOR the election of the 11 nominees whose names are set forth in the following table.
+Mr. Lucien Bouchard and Mrs. Caterina Monticciolo have advised that they do not intend to renew their mandates as directors.
+For fiscal 2016, the Board of Directors (the "Board") proposes that the remaining nine current members be re-elected as directors at the Meeting.
+Except where the authority to vote in favour of the directors is withheld, the persons whose names are printed on the form of proxy intend to vote FOR the election of the nine nominees whose names are set forth in the following table.
 The vote for each director will be conducted on an individual basis.
 All nominees have established their eligibility and willingness to serve as directors if elected to office.
 Each director elected will hold office until the next annual meeting or until that director's successor is duly elected, unless the office is vacated earlier in accordance with the relevant provisions of applicable laws.

-The following table sets forth, for each person nominated by Management for election as a director, his or her name, age, place of residence, the year in which he or she first became a director, his or her principal occupation, his or her independence with respect to the Company, his or her biography, his or her presence on the Board of Directors of other public companies, the committees of the Board of the Company on which he or she serves, if any, the number of Common Shares beneficially owned, or over which control or direction is exercised, directly or indirectly, the number of Deferred Share Units ("DSUs") owned, and the value of Common Shares and DSUs owned, the whole as of May 23, 2014.
+The following table sets forth, for each person nominated by Management for election as a director, his or her name, age, place of residence, the year in which he or she first became a director, his or her principal occupation, his or her independence with respect to the Company, his or her biography, his or her presence on the Board of Directors of other public companies, the committees of the Board of the Company on which he or she serves, if any, the number of Common Shares beneficially owned, or over which control or direction is exercised, directly or indirectly, and the number of Deferred Share Units ("DSUs") owned, the whole as of May 25, 2015.

-EMANUELE (LINO) SAPUTO, C.M., O.Q., Dr h.c.
-Chairman of the Board of the Company
+EMANUELE (LINO) SAPUTO, C.M., O.Q., D^r h.c.
+Chairman of the Board of the Company Québec, Canada Age: 77

-Director since 1992 Non-independent

-Holdings: 66,779,924 Common Shares
+Director since 1992 Non-independent Holdings: 133,559,848 Common Shares Value (\$)(1): 4,649,218,309

-Value (\$)(1): 3,718,973,968

 Emanuele (Lino) Saputo founded the Company with his parents in 1954.
 He became Chairman of the Board and President of the Company in 1969.
 In 1997, following the initial public offering of the Company, he was named Chairman of the Board and Chief Executive Officer, and remained in this position until March 2004, following which he remained Chairman of the Board.
+Mr. Saputo also served on the Board of Directors of TransForce Inc. from 2008 to 2012.

-LINO A. SAPUTO, JR.

-Chief Executive Officer

-and Vice Chairman of the Board of the Company

-Director since 2001 Non-independent

-Holdings: 68,349 Common Shares
+LINO A. SAPUTO, JR. Chief Executive Officer and Vice Chairman of the Board of the Company Québec, Canada Age: 48 Director since 2001 Non-independent Holdings: 136,730 Common Shares Value (\$)(1): 4,759,571

 Lino A. Saputo, Jr. joined the Company in 1988 as Administrative Assistant.
 In 1993, he became Vice President, Operations and, in 1998, Executive Vice President, Operations.
 From July 2001 to January 2004, he was President and Chief Operating Officer of the Company's Dairy Products Division (USA).
 In March 2004, he was appointed to the position of President and Chief Executive Officer and, since 2011, he also holds the position of Vice Chairman of the Board.
-Mr. Saputo, Jr. serves on the Board of Directors of Transcontinental Inc. and National Bank of Canada.
+Mr. Saputo, Jr. serves on the Board of Directors of Transcontinental Inc., National Bank of Canada and Warrnambool Cheese and Butter Factory Company Holdings Limited, the Company's Australian subsidiary.